|

 21. fanciful

-indulging in or influenced by fancy
+indulging in or influenced by the imagination

 It offended him both as a lawyer and as a lover of the sane and customary sides of life, to whom the fanciful was the immodest.